Neal Creighton: ChosenSecurity and AffirmTrust

 After GeoTrust, Creighton served as CEO of ChosenSecurity, which was acquired by PGP Corporation (which was later acquired by Symantec).
 He was also cofounder and executive chairman of AffirmTrust LLC, which was acquired by Trend Micro in 2011.

 CounterTack, Inc.

 Creighton currently serves as President and CEO of CounterTack, Inc., a real-time security software company that focuses on preventing cyber-attacks and managing Internet threats.
 The Massachusetts-based company was formed in 2011 and has since raised $90 million in venture capital financing.
-He also serves on the advisory board of the US Army Cyber Institute.
+He also serves on the advisory board of the US Army Cyber Institute, and is a former advisory board member for OneID.

 Ratepoint controversy

 Creighton was the CEO and founder of Ratepoint, an email marketing firm, that raised $25 million in venture financing.
 He left Ratepoint in 2011 to pursue "other opportunities".
 The company sold its email marketing business within a year to Constant Contact and its rating business was discontinued.
 By 2013, Creighton was chairman at Robly, a competitor to Ratepoint, which is an email marketing firm based out of New York City.